10 tips for designing the most beautiful logo

 If you wish, let's study a picture together...

 Apple may not have made the most judicious choice of logo in its early days: has this prevented the company from becoming as big as it is today?
-No, it didn't!
+No, it hasn't!
 Here is the proof that your choice of logo, although important, is not a matter of life or death for your brand.
 You can change it along the way, and most companies do...
 So relax and enjoy the ride, folks!

 Are your graphics skills very, very limited?
-You know how to use the pencil and eraser in Paint...
+You know how to use the pencil and eraser tools in Paint...
 And that's about it?
 Don't worry, you can still have a nice logo.
 You can hire a professional designer to create it, or you can use one of the online logo creation tools we talked about in a previous article...

-On the contrary, our little help has made you want to roll up your sleeves?
+On the contrary, our assistance has made you want to roll up your sleeves?
 To create the 5-star ambassador your brand deserves?
 So imagine a little Labrador retriever in a pool of treats: that's how we feel about you getting started.
 We're not even exaggerating.
 We wish you the most beautiful creative phase!